-Most Ladys Slippers are handsome plants, all the more charming because of the mystique and romance surrounding Orchids.
+Most Lady's Slippers are handsome plants, all the more charming because of the mystique and romance surrounding Orchids.
 So many species have been dug up that most are now rare in the wild.
 Although many enthusiasts try to cultivate these plants as ornamentals, they will die in the garden.

 Bloom Time: May , Jun , Jul

 DistributionUSA: AK , CA , ID , MT , OR , WA , WY

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

-Santa Barbara Botanic Garden
+Santa Barbara Botanic Garden - Santa Barbara, CA

 Research By: TWC Staff